Paul is always trying to find out what it is that makes a great leader.

 During the crisis of World War II, Prime Minister Winston Churchill laid out in plain language exactly what England was going to do.

 A national leader must have powerful charisma, to gain the support of the country and inspire each citizen to contribute to its success.

 When President Franklin D. Roosevelt took office during the Great Depression, his evident confidence and conviction persuaded the people that the economy might recover.

 A president must persevere.
 Setbacks can only be temporary.
 He (or she!) must address them and press forward.

-A national leader must be an effective global communicator of our vision, of the actions we will take, and of how other countries can engage with us.
+A national leader must be an effective global communicator of our vision, the actions we will take, and how other countries can engage with us.

 People called President Ronald Reagan "The Great Communicator."
 He could certainly deliver a speech.